 - Use keywords throughout.
 Find a way of naturally incorporating your keywords into your content.

 - Stay on topic.
 Good-quality content that provides advice related to a headline will perform best.

 Once you have content, it’s time to get the word out about it.
 Social media—Facebook, LinkedIn, YouTube, Twitter, Medium, Instagram, and others—is a proven and easy way to promote your content.
 You write a post and link to your content, and then voila!
 People are engaged.

 - Focus on high-potential channels.
 The best social media outlets for you are the ones frequented by your audience.
 Consider the big, popular channels, as well as smaller, industry-focused ones that are likely to connect you with good prospects.
 Ask your audience what channels they favor and build a manageable list based on their preferences.

 - Craft your copy to fit the channel.
 Each social media channel has a level of professionalism versus fun, an accepted voice, and other details all its own.
 Before you write posts for a channel, spend some time reviewing posts to familiarize yourself with these details.
 Then, give your posts some of your own company spirit.

 - Test and modify your approach.
 A winning social media promotion effort involves trial and error.
 Track responses from the various channels for quantity and quality.
 Fewer high-potential engagements may mean a channel is a good fit, as opposed to a slew of clicks that never turn into an audience.

 To learn more about how Mailchimp can help with your social media strategy and how to create an effective social media calendar, check out the comparison of our free social media management tools versus others.

 Put content to work for your business

-Let your expertise and unique value shine through by creating content to attract, engage, and sell.
-With some planning and systematic content marketing, you can reach the right people and inspire loyalty to your brand.
+Let your expertise and unique value shine through by creating content that attracts, engages, and sells.
+With some planning and systematic content marketing, you can reach the right people and drive brand loyalty.